 It appeared unlikely as little as a month ago that Republican rivals Tim Donnelly and Neel Kashkari would debate before the June primary election.

-But conservative talk radio hosts John Kobylt and Ken Chiampou said Tuesday that it will happen.
+But conservative talk radio hosts John Kobylt and Ken Chiampou said Tuesday that they will.

 Kobylt and Chiampou, of KFI-AM's "John and Ken" show in Los Angeles, said they will host Kashkari and Donnelly at a gubernatorial debate in Anaheim on May 15.
 Kashkari confirmed he will attend, while Donnelly's campaign did not immediately respond to a request for comment.

-The debate’s announcement comes after Donnelly challenged Kashkari to an “old-fashioned debate” at a California Republican Party convention in March, but the invitation was dismissed by Kashkari and party leaders.
+The debate comes after Donnelly, a tea party favorite, challenged Kashkari to an "old-fashioned debate" at a California Republican Party convention in March, but the invitation was dismissed by Kashkari and party leaders.

-When Kashkari was asked on the air Tuesday if he was coming to KFI-AM’s debate, he said he was “looking forward to it” and that “it’ll be a lot of fun.”
-The former U.S. Treasury Department official lags behind Donnelly, a Twin Peaks assemblyman, in public opinion polls.
+When Kashkari was asked on the air Tuesday if he was coming to KFI-AM's debate, he said he was "looking forward to it" and that "it'll be a lot of fun."
+The former U.S. Treasury Department official lags behind Donnelly, a tea party favorite, in public opinion polls.

 The primary election is a top-two race, and the radio hosts said Gov. Jerry Brown, the Democratic incumbent, has been invited to attend.
-Brown is widely expected to finish far ahead of all Republicans in the race.
+The incumbent Democrat is widely expected to finish far ahead of all Republicans in the race.